idleberg/vite-plugin-valibot-env/README.md

 A callback function executed after all issues have been printed.

 > [!TIP]
-> You could use this to point collaborators to the documentation of your project's environment variables.
+> This can be useful to point collaborators to the documentation of your project's environment variables.

 #### `options.throwError`